syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 {% highlight vbnet %}
 [VB]

-'Load the template document
+'Loads the template document

 Dim document As New WordDocument("Template.docx")

-'Get the last paragraph
+'Gets the last paragraph

 Dim paragraph As WParagraph = document.LastParagraph

-'Get the chart entity and remove it from paragraph
+'Gets the chart entity and removes it from paragraph

 For Each item As ParagraphItem In paragraph.ChildEntities